Optimal quantum reservoir learning in proximity to universality

-In this work, we propose a paradigm of {\it probabilistic quantum reservoirs} (PQRs) that interpolate between volume-law-entangled stabilizer and weakly-entangled (localized) extremes, hosting an intermediate dynamical regime exhibiting finite and controllable long-range magic.
+In this work, we propose a paradigm of {\it probabilistic QRs} (PQRs) that interpolate between volume-law-entangled stabilizer and weakly-entangled (localized) extremes, hosting an intermediate dynamical regime exhibiting finite and controllable long-range magic.
 This is induced via probabilistically replacing random Clifford gates by conditional-$\hat{T}$ gates, $\hat{CT}:=\hat{I}\otimes\ket{0}\bra{0}+\hat{T}\otimes\ket{1}\bra{1}$, $\hat{T}={\rm diag}(1,e^{i\pi/4})$ (Fig.~\ref{fig1:scheme}(a)).
 We show that similar to $\hat{T}$-doped Clifford circuits, this provides a resource-efficient and methodological route to quantum universality~\cite{li2023optimality,haug2025probing,PRXQuantum.5.030332,PRXQuantum.6.020324, niroula2024phase,PhysRevLett.130.240602}.
-However, unlike doping Clifford circuits with $\hat{T}$ gates, our replacement paradigm allows systematic and controlled generation of entanglement and magic.
+The replacement paradigm additionally allows systematic and controlled generation of entanglement and magic.

-Our main result is that the learning performance of the PQRs is correlated to \emph{entanglement-spectrum complexity}.
+Our main result is that the ensemble-typical learning performance of the PQRs is correlated to \emph{entanglement-spectrum complexity}.
 To unfold this, we consider a measure of entropic divergence for the spectral distribution of subsystem entanglement entropy, and quantify the relative complexity with respect to a known universal distribution.
-Emphasizing on the role of \emph{nonlocal magic}, we further find that the ideal (nonlinear) memory and information processing capabilities are reached at the crossover between a quantum chaotic and an integrable regime.
+Emphasizing on the role of \emph{mutual magic}, we further find that the ideal (nonlinear) memory and information processing capabilities are reached at the crossover between a quantum chaotic and an integrable regime.
 Remarkably, in our PQR this is accessed by only tuning the probability $p$ with a fixed circuit depth $d\sim\mathcal{O}(N)$~(Fig.~\ref{fig1:scheme}(b)).
-In addition, we show that concentration of measures, typical of scrambling quantum dynamics, can be inferred from the finite-size scaling of \textit{anti-flatness} of states.
+We also show that concentration of measures, typical of scrambling quantum dynamics, can be inferred from the finite-size scaling of \textit{anti-flatness} of states.
 We relate this self-sampling variance to the expected functionality of reservoir computing in large-$N$ limit.